Nextiva / Blog / Customer Experience

 Then, the answer scale ranges from 1 (strongly disagree) to 7 (strongly agree).
 Total CES is the average of all the answers.

-Reduce the number of customer issue tickets (like adding self-service resources) and lower average resolution time to encourage higher CES responses.
+How to improve it: Reduce negative customer feedback and the number of customer issue tickets (like adding self-service resources) and lower average resolution time to encourage higher Customer Effort Score responses.

 4. Next issue avoidance